thedynamiclinker/sudocode/lib/ld.so.md

 ## Our People

-> _Thus, linguistic invention in most subcultures of the modern West is a halting and largely unconscious process.
-Hackers, by contrast, regard slang formation and use as a game to be played for conscious pleasure.
+> _Hackers, by contrast, regard slang formation and use as a game to be played for conscious pleasure.
 Their inventions thus display an almost unique combination of the neotenous enjoyment of language-play with the discrimination of educated and powerful intelligence.
 Further, the electronic media which knit them together are fluid, ‘hot’ connections, well adapted to both the dissemination of new slang and the ruthless culling of weak and superannuated specimens.
 The results of this process give us perhaps a uniquely intense and accelerated view of linguistic evolution in action._
 > -Eric S. Raymond, The Jargon File